Chapter 22. Boot Options

 boot:prompt, this prompt allows you to edit a predefined set of boot options.
 For example, if you highlight the entry labeled , a full set of options used by this menu entry will be displayed on the prompt, allowing you to add your own options.Pressing Enter will start the installation using the options you specified.
 To cancel editing and return to the boot menu, press the Esc key at any time.

-- The GRUB2 menu on UEFI-based AMD64 and Intel 64 systems.
+- The GRUB2 menu on UEFI-based 64-bit AMD, Intel and ARM systems.
 If your system uses UEFI, you can edit boot options by highlighting an entry and pressing the e key.
 When you finish editing, press F10 or Ctrl+X to start the installation using the options you specified.

 inst.in this guide.
 Currently, this prefix is optional, for example,